zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 the same dimension to the builder.
 *  Missing Dependencies: A trait from one dimension may depend on another trait from another dimension.
-The configuration procedure must take these inter-trait dependencies into account, because it is out of the capabilities of dynamic languages.
+The configuration procedure must take these inter-trait dependencies into account, because it is beyond the capabilities of dynamic languages.
-This responsibility makes the possibility fragile and open to inconsistencies.
+This additional requirement makes the code fragile and open to inconsistencies.
 *  Ambiguous Dependencies: The configuration procedure must also guarantee that there is no ambiguity in the dependencies.
-*  Since the above-mentioned responsibilities are solved on the application level and not on the platform level, the dynamic traits approach tends to developing unmaintainable code.
+*  Since the above-mentioned responsibilities are solved on the application level and not on the platform level, the dynamic traits approach tends to developing unmanagable code.

 #####Modeling Multidimensional Data By Generated Classes w.
 Run-Time Checks